This spring, we’re starting a Tomato Club!

-To join, come to one of our planting events to sow seeds in soil, then take your plant home and care for it as it grows into a seedling.
+Sign up for one of our planting events (info below) to sow seeds in soil, then take your plant home and care for it as it grows into a seedling.
 Repot it in the ground or its final container and watch as it produces fruit throughout the summer.

-Members will receive a journal for tracking the plant’s progress.
-Scroll down for programs and resources to help you take your tomato from seed to sandwich.
+Members will receive a free Tomato Club tote bag along with programs and resources to help you take your tomato from seed to sandwich.

 Getting Started